 Marilena De Chiara

-The CIEE Resident Director, Marilena De Chiara, supervises and administers the Language and Culture Program.
+Marilena De Chiara, supervises and administers the Language and Culture Program and the summer Language and Culture program.
 The Resident Director also assists students with academic, administrative and day-to-day matters.
 Marilena, a native of Naples (Italy), holds a Ph.D. in Comparative Literature from Universidad Pompeu Fabra and a M.A. in Literary Criticism.
 As part of her doctoral studies, she spent a year and a half at Yale University.
 Her research interests are focused on Performance Studies and the role of Cultural Icons in the representation of creative cities like Barcelona.
 She is also trained in Translation Studies in Spanish Language.

 You are about to depart for one of Europe’s most beautiful, dynamic, and cosmopolitan cities.
 Barcelona is not only a seaside city near spectacular mountains, but it is also a city of artists, architects, and designers.
 From the audacious heights of Antoni Gaudí’s Sagrada Família church to Salvador Dalí’s surrealist fancies, the city has played host to many artistic movements.